citp/privacy-policy-historical/s/sa/sal/salesloft.com.md

 #### (2) Information about website visits

-We may collect information about your computer and your visits to this website such as your IP address, geographical location, browser type, referral source, length of visit and number of page views.
-We may use this information in the administration of this website, to improve the website’s usability, and for marketing purposes.
+We may collect information about your computer and your visits to this website such as your IP address, geographical location, browser type, referral source, length of visit and number of page views, all of which are also Collected Information.

 We use cookies on this website.
 A cookie is a text file sent by a web server to a web browser, and stored by the browser.
 The text file is then sent back to the server each time the browser requests a page from the server.
 This enables the web server to identify and track the web browser.

-We may send a cookie which may be stored on by your browser on your computer’s hard drive.
-We may use the information we obtain from the cookie in the administration of this website, to improve the website’s usability and for marketing purposes.
-We may also use that information to recognize your computer when you visit our website, and to personalize our website for you.
-Our advertisers may also send you cookies.
+We may send one or more cookies which may be stored by your browser on your computer.
+The information we obtain from cookies is part of the Collected Information.
+Our advertisers and service providers may also send you cookies.

 Most browsers allow you to refuse to accept cookies.
 (For example, in Internet Explorer you can refuse all cookies by clicking “Tools”, “Internet Options”, “Privacy”, and selecting “Block all cookies” using the sliding selector.)
 This will, however, have a negative impact upon the usability of many websites, including this one.

+To improve Our services and this site, We may retain third party service providers to operate this site and help Us monitor, collect and analyze information regarding Your interactions with this website and data you input, including through the use of such providers’ cookies on your computer.

-#### (3) Using your personal data
+#### (3) Using collected information

-Personal data submitted on this website will be used for the purposes specified in this privacy policy or in relevant parts of the website.
+Collected Information, including personal data submitted on this website (i.e., data that can be used to identify, contact or locate an individual) will be used for the purposes specified in this privacy policy or in relevant parts of the website.

-In addition to the uses identified elsewhere in this privacy policy, we may use your personal information to:
+We may use all Collected Information, including your personal information to:

+(a) administer and improve this website’s usability;

-(a) improve your browsing experience by personalizing the website;
+(b) improve your browsing experience by personalizing the website;

-(b) send information (other than marketing communications) to you which we think may be of interest to you by post or by email or similar technology;
+(c) send information (other than marketing communications) to you which we think may be of interest to you by post or by email or similar technology;

-(c) send to you marketing communications relating to our business or the businesses of carefully-selected third parties which we think may be of interest to you by post or, where you have specifically agreed to this, by email or similar technology.
+(d) send to you marketing communications relating to our business or the businesses of carefully-selected third parties which we think may be of interest to you by post or, where you have specifically agreed to this, by email or similar technology.

-(d) provide other companies with statistical information about our users – but this information will not be used to identify any individual user.
+(e) for other marketing purposes and to provide other companies with statistical information about our users.
+Information we provide to other companies will not identify any individual user.

 #### (4) Other disclosures